Johnx199x/MHP3rd-DataBase/README.md

 - Advanced filtering and sorting options
 - Mobile-responsive improvements

-## Contributing

-Contributions are welcome!
-If you'd like to help improve the database:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Issues & Feedback

 If you encounter any bugs or have suggestions for improvements, please [open an issue](../../issues) on GitHub.